learning-zone/javascript-basics/README.md

 ```
 Now when you check `isArray(bar)` then it will return true because bar object has sort method, But the fact is bar is not an array.

-So this method is not a best way to detect an array as you can see it's not handle the case when some object has sort method.
+So this method is not a best way to detect an array as you can see It is not handle the case when some object has sort method.

 **Method 3:**